Skip to main content

 While nowhere near as creepy or affecting as Part 1, Dream Warriors still emerges as an effective and thrilling fantasy horror.
 While much of the emphasis is placed on fun, this entry isn’t without its genuinely troubling moments, emphasised by the unsettling discussions of suicide.
 It solidified the template for the subsequent Elm Street movies, and until Wes Craven’s New Nightmare in 1994, also marked the last time Craven would have any creative input in the series.

 *The film opens with this quote, which is incorrectly attributed to Edgar Allan Poe.
 These words, or a variation of them, were actually spoken in Journey to the Centre of the Earth, 1959 ("I don’t sleep.
 I hate those little slices of death.").
 Why it’s accredited to Poe is a mystery.
-Perhaps the filmmakers thought it would lend a little more credibility to the series?
+Perhaps the filmmakers thought it would lend a little touch of the gothic and macabre to the series?

 Popular posts from this blog